Yogi Berra Quotes Investors Can Live By

 Take the current environment, for instance.
 With the U.S. stock market at or near all-time highs and bond yields very low, it seems like few investors are completely comfortable with the path ahead.
 Whether in bull or bear markets, for some investors it never seems to be the “right” time to invest.
 While most investors invest knowing that higher expected returns come from higher expected risk investments, too often they fail to complete the thought: While this risk-return relationship is reasonable, it is over the longer-term — not the short-term — where it is most (yet, not perfectly) reliable.

 Preparation is the key to overcoming these obstacles.
 If you know that you’ve prepared a thoughtful financial plan that focused on your long-term objectives, and incorporated asset allocation and diversification to help temper risk, you should find it easier to persevere through whatever the market may throw at you in the short-term.

 All information presented is compiled from sources believed to be reliable and current, but accuracy cannot be guaranteed.
 This information is distributed for education purposes, and it is not to be construed as an offer, solicitation, recommendation or endorsement of any particular security, product or service, nor should it be construed as tax or legal advice.
 Please click here to see our blog disclosure, which immediately follows the “Applicable Law and Venue” section.

 About the Author

-Don Bennyhoff, CFA®, serves as the Chairman of the Investment Committee and Director of Investor Education at Portfolio Solutions, a $1.6B RIA.
+Don Bennyhoff, CFA®, serves as the Chairman of the Investment Committee and Director of Investor Education at Liberty Wealth Advisors, a $1.7B RIA.
 An industry expert who spent over 22 years at The Vanguard Group, Don was a Founding Member of Vanguard’s Investment Strategy Group, and served as a Senior Investment Strategist.